Davemeritus/PRIMACE-PROJECT/src/pages/products/index.md

         the art and science of copy writing that sells your product or service and convince your prospective clients to take actions
     - image: /img/webdevelopment.png
-      text: Your website is often the first point of contact potential customers have of your company and brand.
-It only makes sense that you contact us to put your best foot forward and effectively communicate what you're all about through professional and user-friendly web design
+      text: Your website is the first point of contact, potential customers have of your business and brand.
+We position your brand and effectively communicate what you are all about through professional, marketing-inclined and user-friendly website.
     - image: /img/contentcreator.png
       text: Helping you with your overall game plan for reaching prospective consumers and turning them into customers of the products or services your